MicrosoftDocs/data-integration/data-integration/gateway/plan-scale-maintain.md

 To ensure optimal scalability, performance, and throughput, follow the recommendations in the following sections.

-### Know ALL your gateway recovery keys
+### Know all your gateway recovery keys

 Ensure that all gateway recovery keys are **known and kept in a safe place**.
 Without a recovery key, gateways can't be recovered or downgraded.
 This is by design.
 If you lose your recovery keys, the only option is to create new gateways and recreate the data sources.

 Store your recovery keys in a secure place just as you would store administrative credentials, such as a password safe, which can be accessed only by authorized administrators.

-If you currently don'o't know all your gateway recovery keys, this is a **significant business risk**.
+If you currently don't know all your gateway recovery keys, this is a **significant business risk**.
 Immediately create new gateway clusters and start migrating workloads to the gateway clusters.

 ### Development workloads and business-critical workloads